cbourke/CSCE155-C-Lab11/readme.md

     - `rss.h`
     - `rss.c`

-    through the handin and verify it compiles and works through the grader.
+    and verify it compiles and works through the grader.

 2. Even if you worked with a partner, you *both* should turn in all files.